 Eligibility Guidelines & Code of Conduct

-Eligibility requirements will apply to all students participating in cross country, volleyball, wrestling, basketball, track, tech crew, plays, musicals, jazz band, show choirs and any other activities that administration deems appropriate.
+Eligibility requirements will apply to all students participating in cross country, volleyball, wrestling, basketball, track, musicals, jazz band, show choirs and any other activities that administration deems appropriate.

 - Students may not be failing more than one class.

-- Students who are not in attendance for one-half day of school may not participate in practice or a contest.
+- Students who are not in attendance for one-half day of school may not participate for practice or a contest.

 - Eligibility checks will be conducted weekly beginning the third week of the season.